 The citizens of many Canadian cities are all too familiar with what our winters look and feel like.
 We’ve all read news stories about parked cars being towed away before roads get plowed.
 We also hear the same towing stories in springtime when road sweeping is underway.
-As an example, Montreal will tow 5,000 cars during a single snow storm or as many as 30,000 cars over one winter season.
+For example, Montreal will tow 5,000 cars during a single snow storm and as many as 30,000 cars over one winter season.

-Illegal parking can also result in your vehicle being towed.
-Recently there was a story in Toronto (read article) where an elderly couple with a disabled parking permit were towed for inadvertently parking on the wrong side of the street.
+Illegal parking can result in your vehicle being towed.
+There is a story in Toronto (read article) where an elderly couple with a disabled parking permit were towed for inadvertently parking on the wrong side of the street.

 Having your car towed is a huge inconvenience.
-It forces you to take time out of your busy day to retrieve your car, pay the towing penalty, and possibly see some damage done to your car.
-Overall, if this has happened to you, you know it’s not a wonderful experience.
+It forces you to take time out of your busy day to retrieve your car.
+You’ll have to pay the towing penalty and possibly see some damage done to your car.
+Overall, if this happened to you, you know it’s not a wonderful experience.

 So should cities be a bit more considerate with citizens and visitors when it comes to car towing?
 Cities certainly have the responsibility to maintain the streets in a timely and efficient manner and parked cars can be a hindrance.
-However we suggest that this shouldn’t dissuade cities from trying to contact the car owner and give a last minute warning to move their car rather than just outright towing it.
+However we suggest that this shouldn’t dissuade cities from trying to contact the car owner.
+They should be given a last minute warning to move their car rather than just outright towing it.

 Cities try to give warnings

 To be fair, drivers are warned about parking regulations.
-Cities install no-parking signs and place warning signs before street work crews move into an area, but how many people will miss seeing these notices?
-Some cities are using technology by issuing alerts via specific phone apps, however many people don’t have the app or don’t bother to check it.
+Cities install no-parking signs and place warning signs before street work crews move into an area.
+How many people actually see these notices?
+Some cities use technology and issue alerts via specific phone apps.
+The problem is that not everyone has the app and if they do, don’t bother to check it.
 Would a visitor to that city have the city app?